 - Valid Class 5 driver’s licence

-- Experience operating boats, including jet-drive
+- Experience operating boats, including jet-drive, considered an asset

 HOW TO APPLY:

 If this opportunity sounds like you, and you are serious about joining a progressive team of environmental consultants, please apply with a resume and cover letter.

 We thank all applicants for their interest.
 Please note that only those selected for an interview will be contacted.